BZoennchen/supercollider-book/chapters/sounddesign/filters/3-frequency-filters.md

 When we talk about filters, we usually mean frequency filters.
 Their arguments are more meaningful than the filters discussed in section [Basic Filters](sec-basic-filters).
-They attune the band of frequencies of a signal.
+They attenuate the band of frequencies of a signal.

 As Butterworth stated:

 >An ideal electrical filter should not only completely reject the unwanted frequencies but should also have uniform sensitivity for the wanted frequencies. -- Stephen Butterworth

 Such an ideal filter cannot be achieved but one can try to get close approximations by increasing the number of filter elements.
-In practice, a frequency filter decreases the power/gain of high frequncies.
+In practice, a frequency filter decreases the power/gain of high frequencies.

 (sec-lowpass-filter)=
 ## Lowpass Filter